Go to the Students section

 My experience of being out at Brookes has been a really positive one - people are sometimes surprised to find a married queer priest in the Multifaith Chaplaincy office but it’s a good conversation-starter.

-As a university lecturer working with schoolteachers and other educational practitioners, I want to support and encourage LGBT+ role models in all educational settings.
+As a university lecturer working with schoolteachers and other educational practitioners, I want to support and encourage LGBTQ+ role models in all educational settings.

-I have always been out and proud at Brookes and I am impressed by all the support, events, and initiatives that are now such an integral part of life within the University.
+I have always been out and proud as a gay man at Brookes and I am impressed by all the support, events, and initiatives that are now such an integral part of life within the University.

 My background straddles between the Eastern and Western worlds.
 More often, I do not fit in any of the worlds and the intersection of being LGBTQ adds to the challenge.